Tom-L-M/Canicula/README.md

 ### CURRENT BUILD STATES :
     [ Unstable | Alpha | Testing ]

-> ALERT: Backward compatibility broken in version 0.2.0, previous versions are deprecated, and update is mandatory.
+> ALERT: Backward compatibility was broken in version 0.2.0, previous versions are deprecated, and update is mandatory.

 > Warning 1: be careful with shortcuts, they don't always point to where you think they point -_-